-A minimum of six credit hours of additional coursework must be chosen from the four categories shown above.
-Independent Study is not considered a regular class and is not included in this group.
-A maximum of six credit hours of Independent Study course offered by the Mechanical Engineering Department and/or 6000-level non-EML coursework may be credited towards a degree.
-Undergraduate courses will not be count for graduate credit.
+A minimum of nine credit hours of additional coursework must be graduate courses offered by the Mechanical Engineering Department (EML6xxx).
+Independent Study or Graduate Internship courses are not considered regular classes and are not included in this group.
+A maximum of six credit hours of Independent Study or Graduate Internship course offered by the Mechanical Engineering Department and/or graduate level non-EML coursework may be credited towards a degree.
+Undergraduate courses will not count towards your graduate degree.

-A GPA of 3.0 or higher is required for graduation, and no grade below a "C" can be applied towards the graduation.
-Students should be aware that only courses approved by their graduate advisor and Graduate Program Coordinator will count towards graduation.
+Students who select the MSME degree without the thesis option will not be eligible for Departmental Graduate Assistantships.
+MSME degree with thesis option candidates must also successfully defend an original thesis to graduate.
+A GPA of 3.0 or higher is required for graduation, and no grade below a "C" can be applied towards graduation.
+Students should be aware that only courses approved by the Graduate Program Director will count towards graduation.

 Ph.D.
-DEGREE: This degree requires a minimum of 72 credit hours beyond the baccalaureate degree, of which there must be a minimum of 36 hours of coursework at the 6000 levels without counting Independent Study and a minimum of 20 hours of dissertation.
-Courses completed for a Master's degree from another institution may count towards a maximum of 24 credit hours of coursework for the Ph.D. degree only if the transcript shows that the degree requirements were similar to USF, and the student did not already get credit for the same courses at USF.
-A minimum of 18 hours of coursework is required in the student's area of concentration, and there must be at least 6 hours of mathematics or statistics and 6 hours of coursework outside the primary area of concentration.
-All Ph.D. students must successfully complete EML 6105: Advanced Thermodynamics and Statistical Mechanics and EML 6653: Applied Elasticity courses.
-Students must also successfully complete one course from Dynamical Systems and Controls specialization areas, and both Mathematics courses as listed below
+DEGREE: This degree requires a minimum of 72 credit hours beyond the baccalaureate degree, of which there must be a minimum of 36 hours of coursework at the 6000 levels without counting Independent Study or Graduate Internship and a minimum of 20 hours of dissertation.
+Courses completed for a Master's degree from another institution may count towards a maximum of 30 credit hours of coursework for the Ph.D. degree only if the transcript shows that the degree requirements were similar to USF, and the student did not already get credit for the same courses at USF.